Maiko (actress)

-Biography
+Career

+Early life

+Maiko was born on March 15, 1985, in Seattle, USA to an American father and Japanese mother.

+Career beginnings

 Maiko was a subject to a longing scout and auditioned in the entertainment industry when she was a teenager.
 She received a corporate advertising audition for Shiseido and debuted in an advertisement in 2006.

 Maiko's first starring role was in the film, Yama no Anata: Tokuichi no Koi, with Tsuyoshi Kusanagi in 2008.
 In 2010, she appeared in the NHK Taiga drama, Ryōmaden.
-Maiko later become the third-generationg member of Choya Umeshu's Sarari to Shita Umeshu.
+Maiko later become the third-generation member of Choya Umeshu's Sarari to Shita Umeshu.
 In 2011, she appeared in the NHK Asadora, Ohisama, and in December of the same year, her debut in stage is 8 Women.

 In 2014, Maiko played Ayumi Himekawa in Glass Mask, and later appeared in many films, television series, stage shows, and advertisements.

+Personal life

+Maiko married actor Satoshi Tsumabuki on August 4, 2016, after being in a relationship for four years.
+They met in 2012 when they co-starred in the Fuji TV drama "Keigo Higashino Mysteries."

+Maiko and her husband have two children together.
+Their first child was born on December 11, 2019, and their second child on September 13, 2022.